dams333/lib-unit/README.md

   - The second function must return what is expected by the first one in order to compare them
   - _(If you want to check the return value and the modification of a variable, concatenate these 2 values in a string)_
   - The test is considered valid if the 2 strings are identical (the comparison is done with `strcmp`)
+- The field `code`, can be left at NULL.
+It will be displayed in the log file in case of KO to give information to the user about the part of his code that caused the error _(no multiple lines)_
 - When your test list is finished, add it to your test with `add_test_list`
 - You can now start your tester with `launch_test`
 ---